 When you think of a Malay Muslim wedding in Singapore, two words probably come to mind: warm and lively!
 Often filled with music, laughter and your loved ones intermingling and celebrating your day together, your venue is an important part of your wedding.
 So be sure to choose a spot that’s got the decor and pelamin you’d love, and of course a large enough size to accommodate all your guests!

-Huda & Ilham’s venue, Plume, was definitely one for the books:
+Shafiq & Dinda's venue, Anggun on Stevens, was definitely one for the books:

 8. Guestlist